grace-mugoiri/the-flask-blog/README.md

 # the-flask-blog
 dummy website that lets a user register if not registered and logs one if registered user should be able to add as many posts as possible

+# Running the app:
+    python run.py

+  # for requirements:
+    see requirements.txt

 # project covers these areas:-

   1.Forms and validation.